Let me share my favourite yet affordable eco-friendly shampoo and conditioner today, all tried and tested, and under £10.

 In terms of ingredients, Suma’s hair care proucts are made with natural essential oils and plant-based ingredients.
 What’s more, they are free from parabens and SLES.
 To save plastic, you can also refill your bottle, or take any of your own empty bottles to refill at many Suma refill points across the country.

 I’m also a fan of the Weleda Calendula range.
 The Calendula Shampoo and Bodywash* (£7.50 for 250ml) (which I reviewed here) is designed for babies.
 I’ve used this on my daughters since they were little and still love it now.
-However, quite often I pinch some and use it on my hair too!
+And quite often I pinch some and use it on my hair too!
 It has a rich consistency and lovely lather, and I find it leaves my hair really soft and shiny.
 It also has a delicate smell of calendula to it, that’s not overpowering.

 This vegan-friendly shampoo is formulated with beneficial ingredients like extract of organic calendula.
 It’s also free from synthetic preservatives, fragrances, colourants, and raw materials derived from mineral oils.
-It’s also vegan-friendly.

 What About Eco-Friendly Shampoo Bars?